mdjmplugin/mobile-dj-manager/readme.txt

 	* **Tweak**: Don't restrict access to JetPack and don't hide WP menus for MDJM roles.
 Caused some conflicts with other plugins
 	* **Tweak**: Event posts are now ordered by event date by default
 	* **Tweak**: Event posts first column changed to date for easier viewing on mobile devices
+	* **Tweak**: Removed debug option to backup DB tables.
+Other plugins are available for this task
+	* **Tweak**: Removed debug option to submit debug files.
+No longer required

 = 1.2.7.5 =